Unlocking Developer Success: In-Depth Insights

 Balancing Work and Life

-A healthy work-life balance is highly coveted.
-Developers are increasingly seeking companies that respect their personal time and well-being.
+A healthy work-life balance is highly valued.
+Developers increasingly seek companies that respect their personal time and well-being.

 6.4.
 Diversity and Work Culture